Faith today and hope for tomorrow

 The fundamentalist-modernist controversy that took off in the 1920s and 1930s still holds sway today.
 I’ve been called a modernist several times the past few years —despite not being one— and the intolerance of fundamentalism is still chugging along.

-5. New churches = new hope
+5. New churches and older traditions = new hope

 About Me